-The Authority's recommended prices to apply to the Boyne River and Tarong WSS for 2012-17 are outlined in together with actual prices since 2006-07.
+The Authority's draft and final recommended prices to apply to the Boyne River and Tarong WSS for 2012-17 are outlined in together with actual prices since 2006-07.
 In calculating the recommended prices, a 10-year average irrigation water use has been adopted (see Volume 1).